Ian Constable Lecture: 2020s

 2020: The 2020 Lecture was delivered on 21 October by Professor Shane Maloney, Head of the School of Human Sciences at The University of Western Australia.
 The lecture was titled: "When the clock is ticking: Biological clocks and body temperatures."

-2021: The 2021 Lecture was delivered on 27 October by Associate Professor Danail Obreschkow, a theoretical astrophysicist at The University of Western Australia’s node of the International Centre for Radio Astronomy Research.
-In the lecture, titled “The Astounding Nature of Space and Time”, Professor Obreschkow discussed the modern theory of space time, concluding with an unstoppable journey into a black hole.
+2021: The 2021 Lecture was delivered on 27 October by Associate Professor Danail Obreschkow, a theoretical astrophysicist at The University of Western Australia's node of the International Centre for Radio Astronomy Research.
+The lecture was titled "The Astounding Nature of Space and Time".

 2022: The 2022 lecture was delivered on 12 October 2022 by Professor Thomas W Gardner, Professor of Ophthalmology & Visual Sciences, Molecular and Integrative Physiology and Internal Medicine at the University of Michigan, USA.
-In the lecture titled "The evolution of ideas in medicine", Professor Gardner examined how we define and name diseases, and the implications for diagnosis and treatment.
+The lecture was titled "The evolution of ideas in medicine".

+2023: The 2023 lecture was delivered on 16 November 2023 by Professor Balwantray Chauhan, Mathers Professor and Research Director of Ophthalmology and Visual Sciences, Professor of Physiology and Biophysics and Professor of Medical Neurosciences at Dalhousie University in Canada.
+The lecture was titled "Understanding glaucoma through imaging of single cells".

+2025: The 2025 lecture was delivered on 26 February 2025 by Professor Ian Meredith AM, Vice Chancellor's Professorial Fellow at Monash University in Melbourne and serving on the boards of a range of national and international MedTech companies.
+The lecture was titled "Global health challenges: How and why innovative MedTech solutions will make a difference".